-Archaeologists Have Discovered A Mummy In Peru That Has Been Extraordinarily Well-Preserved for 1,000 Years
+Archaeologists Have Discovered A Mummy In Peru That Has Been Extraordinarily Well Preserved For 1,000 Years

 — Popular Archaeology (@populararch) May 25, 2018

-The sanctuary once contained an incredible number of mummies placed carefully throughout funerary chambers, but during the time of the Spanish conquest most of the area had been looted so thoroughly that hardly anything was left remaining inside.
-Fortunately for archaeologists however, the Spanish missed the chamber that held this particular 1,000-year-old mummy in Peru.
+The sanctuary once contained an incredible number of mummies placed carefully throughout funerary chambers, but during the time of the Spanish conquest, most of the area had been looted so thoroughly that hardly anything was left remaining inside.
+Fortunately for archaeologists, however, the Spanish missed the chamber that held this particular 1,000-year-old mummy in Peru.

-Even better for archaeologists, because the mummy is in such excellent condition there will be no need to unwrap it when x-ray scans are performed in the future.
+Even better for archaeologists, because the mummy is in such excellent condition, there will be no need to unwrap it when x-ray scans are performed in the future.
 Besides the use of x-rays, scientists will also be employing 3-D reconstruction and axial tomography.

 The Pachacamac site where the Peruvian mummy was found will be studied further to learn more about this area of pilgrimage that the Incas created, according to Eeckhout.